 Making Photovoltaic panels more efficient is the focus of considerable effort.
 Solar panel size has currently found a standard of 1 meter by 2 meter.
-Large solar plants have concentrated light onto photo voltaic systems are achieved by use of mirrors and lens.
+Large solar plants have concentrated light by use of mirrors and lens onto photo voltaic systems and have achieved higher efficiencies.

 What Output can you really expect ?

 Time of year (angle of sun and number of sunlight hours), shade, haze, clouds, rain and snow, and of course location, all affect the performance of your photovoltaic array.
 Performance logs taken over a period of years from a location may not apply exactly to your location, however, they will be a good indication of what you can expect.

 Summarizing Factors affecting PV performance

 Weather: Even a light haze affects performance adversely.
 On an overcast day the solar module may generate as little as one tenth of its rated power.

 System Voltage: PV cells operate at a relatively stable voltage while the direct current (amps) they produce varies with light intensity.
 The current and power output of photovoltaic modules is approximately proportional to sunlight intensity.
 At a given intensity, a module’s output current and operating voltage are determined by the characteristics of the load.
 If the load is a directly attached battery, the battery’s internal resistance will dictate the module’s operating voltage.

 Photovoltaic Power Generation Makes Sense